aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-file-storage-and-retrieval/saving-messages-from-zimbra-tgz-storage-with-csharp/_index.md

 ### Setting up Your Environment

 Before we begin, ensure that you have the Aspose.Email for .NET library installed in your project.
-You can obtain the library from the official Aspose website and integrate it into your development environment.
+You can obtain the library from the Aspose website and integrate it into your development environment.

 ### Importing the Required Namespace